gvastreammux#

 Long-name GVA Stream Muxer

-Description Muxes multiple video streams into a single pipeline with source metadata
+Description Muxes multiple streams with PTS-based synchronization.
+The

 Author Intel Corporation